Coder-sagarx/Coder-sagarx/README.md

 </div>
 <div align="left">

-🌱 Proficient in **SQL, Python, Alteryx, Snowflake, Alation, JIRA, Microsoft Office, Tableau, Qlik Sense, and Power BI.** I have a strong foundation in enterprise analytics, marketing analytics, and business process analytics.
+🌱 Proficient in **SQL, Python** I have a strong foundation in enterprise analytics, marketing analytics, and business process analytics.

 ❤️ I aim to actively contribute to open-source ML projects, foster knowledge sharing through community engagement, and experiment with cutting-edge machine learning techniques to drive innovation and collaborative growth.